 When you’re considering where to put your emergency fund, we’ve already established that you don’t want to look at the nation’s big banks.
 The interest rates they pay are pitiful.
 But there’s another kind of bank you should consider — an online bank.

 Pretty much across the board, online banks pay a higher rate for online savings versus the traditional big banks.
-It’s not uncommon to earn an average of 2.10% APY on your money with most online banks.
+It’s not uncommon to earn an average of 1.70% APY or more on your money with most online banks.

 Here are a few online banks you may want to consider:

 Credit unions are a long-time Clark Howard favorite as a place to store your cash.
-In fact, he used to recommend them exclusively as the alternative to big banks.
-“It used to be a two-horse race between banks and credit unions,” Clark notes.
+In fact, he used to recommend them exclusively as the alternative to big banks before the online banks came along.

 Why does the consumer champ like credit unions so much?
 For two big reasons:

-- They typically pay higher interest rates on savings vs. the traditional big banks
+- They typically pay higher interest rates on savings versus the traditional big banks

 - They typically offer free checking, too